 RHEA Inc. is RHEA Group’s wholly-owned Canadian operation and specializes in space engineering, cyber and physical security, information technology, systems engineering and software development, and technical support.
-RHEA Inc. also operates APS Aviation Inc. and TSI Security Inc.
+RHEA Inc. also operates APS Aviation Inc.

 Leader in cybersecurity services, including Gatineau security operations centre.

-Carefully crafted and individually tailored security solutions from the TSI Security team, now part of RHEA Inc.
+Carefully crafted and individually tailored security solutions.

 Working in support of aviation research advancement, engineering progress and technology innovation.